mrRob0to/mrRob0to.github.io/whoami.md

-My name is Robert Antenorcruz.
+My name is Rob Antenorcruz.
 I am a **CompSci Major at CUNY Queens College** with an emphasis in Cyber-Security.
 I currently work in **IT at NYU Tandon School of Engineering** and am a former **SATCOM Operator** in the **United States Marine Corps Reserve**.